Four ways to partially apply constraint tuples

 While we can’t partially apply a constraint tuple type constructor directly

-in source Haskell (as in (,) (Read a) (Show a)
+in source Haskell (as in (,) (Read a) (Show a)), these type constructors

 are still very much real in the eyes of GHC.
 We will crucially rely on this